Public Relations: Why it’s kind of a big deal

 ‘By failing to prepare, you are preparing to fail.’ – Benjamin Franklin

-What do actually want to achieve through your PR efforts?
+What do you actually want to achieve through your PR efforts?
 It’s impossible to develop an effective strategy if you don’t have any clearly defined goals.
 Once your goals are set, a strategic plan will be easier to formulate.
 Keep in mind though – marketing strategy is not something that is decided, set and left alone.
 Rather, it’s an ongoing process of tracking, measuring and recalibrating.

-2) Not aligning with your brand or voice.
+2) Not aligning with your brand or voice

 A lot of business owners report feeling misunderstood when dealing with marketing agencies.
 They don’t often take the time to get know you, or understand your values.
 There are some questions we need to ask ourselves in order to discover our authentic voice.
 What is my mission?
 What are my values?
 Who is my audience?
 What inspired me to start this particular business?